AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 This global timeout stops the progress of individuals in the journey **91 days** after they enter.
 This means that an individual's journey cannot last longer than 91 days.
 After this timeout period, the individual's data is deleted.
 Individuals still flowing in the journey at the end of the timeout period will be stopped and they will not be taken into account in reporting.
 You could therefore see more people entering the journey than exiting.

-Due to the 91-day journey timeout, when journey re-entrance is not allowed, we cannot make sure the re-entrance blocking will work more than 91 days.
+Due to the 91-day journey timeout, when journey reentrance is not allowed, we cannot make sure the reentrance blocking will work more than 91 days.
 Indeed, as we remove all information about persons who entered the journey 91 days after they enter, we cannot know the person entered previously, more than 91 days ago.

 An individual can enter a wait activity only if he or she has enough time left in the journey to complete the wait duration before the 91 days journey timeout.
 See [this page](../building-journeys/wait-activity.md).